pack-it-forms/pack-it-forms/README.md

 checked, and a collection of radiobuttons should have a value that matches one of the `name` attributes.
 Text fields can be set to a template, which will be expanded (see the next section).

+If an input element represents a field that should have different values in a receiver's copy of a form than the senders, give the field the class `no-msg-init` which will prevent the senders field value (which is included in the message data) from being populated into the field for display.
+Use the template system (described in the next section) to substitute a different value for the receiver or the transmitter.
+The `ics-header.html` and `ics-footer.html` html fragments provide good examples of this.

 Setup Default and On-submit Behavior on Fields
 ----------------------------------------------